MadhuraBelsare1/card-developer/docs/gettingstarted/getting-started-when-new.md

    ![](assets/images/getStarted/Create-account-popup.png)

 ### Create new workspaces
-After completing the **Create a new account** section above, you are ready to create workspaces.
-The Developer Studio top page options have options for the following instrucitonal sections.
+After completing the **Create a new account** section above, you are ready to create workspaces.The Developer Studio top page choices are updated and changed.
+Follow the instructional sections below to add workspaces.
 See graphic below.

 ![](assets/images/getStarted/Studio-top-page-options.png)